Computational complexity analysis for Monte Carlo approximations of classically scaled population processes: Conclusions

 A simple conclusion from our analysis is that standard tau-leaping does offer a concrete advantage over exact simulation when the accuracy requirement is not too high, $\alpha < 1$; see the first two rows of Table~\ref{tab1}.
 Also, \lq\lq second order\rq\rq\ midpoint or trapezoidal tau-leaping improves on exact simulation for $\alpha < 2$; row three of Table~\ref{tab1}.
 Furthermore, in this framework, we were able to analyze the use of a diffusion, or Langevin, approximation and the multilevel Monte Carlo versions of tau-leaping and diffusion simulation.
 Our overall conclusion is that in this scaling regime, using exact samples alone is never worthwhile.
 For low accuracy ($\alpha < 2/3$), second order tau-leaping with standard Monte Carlo is the most efficient of the methods considered.
 At higher accuracy requirements, $\alpha > 2/3$, multilevel Monte Carlo with a diffusion approximation is best so long as the bias inherent in perturbing the model is provably lower than the desired error tolerance.
 When no such analytic bounds can be achieved, multilevel versions of tau-leaping are the methods of choice.
 Moreover, for high accuracy ($\alpha > 1$), the \textit{unbiased} version is the most efficient as it does not need to take a time step smaller than $\varepsilon_N$ as the biased version must.

-Possibilities for further research along the lines opened up by this work include: \begin{itemize} \item analyzing other methods within this framework, for example, (a) multilevel Monte Carlo for the diffusion approximation using discretization methods customized for small noise systems, or (b) methods that tackle the Chemical Master Equation directly using large scale deterministic ODE technology \cite{Ja13,KKNS14}, \item coupling the required accuracy to the system size in other scaling regimes, for example, to study specific problem classes with multiscale structure \cite{Ball06}, \item determining conditions on the system for when the diffusion approximation and Euler-Maruyama scheme achieve the $\Theta(h)$ bias given in Assumption \ref{assump:bias}, \item determining wider classes of models and functionals $f$ for which Assumptions \ref{assump:costperpath}, \ref{assump:bias}, and \ref{assump:variance} hold.
+Possibilities for further research along the lines opened up by this work include: \begin{itemize} \item analyzing other methods within this framework, for example, (a) multilevel Monte Carlo for the diffusion approximation using discretization methods customized for small noise systems, or (b) methods that tackle the Chemical Master Equation directly using large scale deterministic ODE technology \cite{Ja13,KKNS14}, \item development of tau-leaping methods with weak order greater than two, \item coupling the required accuracy to the system size in other scaling regimes, for example, to study specific problem classes with multiscale structure \cite{Ball06}, \item determining conditions on the system for when the diffusion approximation and Euler-Maruyama scheme achieve the $\Theta(h)$ bias given in Assumption \ref{assump:bias}, \item determining wider classes of models and functionals $f$ for which Assumptions \ref{assump:costperpath}, \ref{assump:bias}, and \ref{assump:variance} hold.
 In particular, most of the results in the literature require $\lambda_k$ to be Lipschitz and for $f$ to be a scalar valued function with domain $\Z^d$ and bounded second derivatives.

 \end{itemize}